namurphy/uv-tutorial/README.md

  - `README.md` ← [Markdown] file

-Let's look at `pyproject.toml`, which is a [TOML] file that contains the metadata for the project.
+Let's look at `pyproject.toml`, which is the main _configuration file_ of a Python project.
-Let's use the command
+Let's use the `cat` command (short for concatenate) to see the contents of `pyproject.toml`:
 ```bash
 cat pyproject.toml
 ```
-which shows the contents of the file (`cat` is short for "concatenate"):
+to show the contents of the file:
 ```toml
 [project]
 name = "my-project"